giuliocalzolari/terraform-aws-vault-dynamodb/README.md

 pre-commit run --all-files
 ```

-# Issue
+# Troubleshooting / Known Issue

+- Autoscaling Group not encrypted EBS volume required to have a dedicated AMI already encrypted and required to have the proper service role for ASG to be albe to encrypt/decrypt the ebs volume

+- ACM soft limit if you see this error `Error requesting certificate: LimitExceededException: Error: you have reached your limit of 20 certificates in the last year.` please increase the Limit using AWs Support of AWS Quota

+- Cloudwatch Logs Error `Error: Creating CloudWatch Log Group failed: InvalidParameterException: The specified KMS Key Id could not be found.`, double check if the KMS key have proper policy to allow the regional Cloudwatch logs Service Principle (e.g. `logs.eu-central-1.amazonaws.com`)

+- AWS Backup Vault can create an error (e.g. `Error: error deleting Backup Vault (test-vault-dynamodb-backup): InvalidRequestException: Backup vault cannot be deleted (contains 2 recovery points)`) if a backup is already created.
+Recovery point require to be mnually deleted

-if for some reason the ASG is not booting the terraform code get in stuck the only option is to destroy the ASG with this command ` terraform destroy -target module.vault.aws_autoscaling_group.asg `
+- if for some reason the ASG is not booting the terraform code get in stuck the only option is to destroy the ASG with this command ` terraform destroy -target module.vault.aws_autoscaling_group.asg `